This App Shows You What Life Will Be Like When The World’s Ice Melts

 This is daunting to contemplate, but it’s far off, and, from where we sit, it remains theoretical.
 But a new app, created by the New York-based artist Justin Guariglia, brings this eventuality firmly into the present day.
 Called After Ice, the app detects your location and allows you to visualize the effects of climate change through augmented reality by overlaying an image of yourself in your current environment with water-level projections.

 When I open After Ice in New York and hold my phone up to my face, I see a gentle wave of water rolling somewhere right over my head.
 Occasionally, a fish swims past.
-The app tells me that at 76% of total melt, sea level will be at 176 feet above current levels in my neighborhood.
+The app tells me that at 79% of total melt, sea level will be at 208 feet above current levels in my neighborhood; at 100% melt, sea level is expected to rise as much as 263 feet.
 Even though scientists estimate that the 5 million cubic miles of ice on Earth will likely take 5,000 years to melt, it’s been happening, slowly, for years.
 The app takes the same approach to sea level rise predictions for the year 2080–when many young people will still be alive.
 Though the app works everywhere in the world, the last demonstration shows the Wall Street Bull in 2080, so even those whose locations would be above sea level in that year could get a sense of the effects of the projected 7-foot rise.

 In 2015, Guariglia began joining NASA scientists on the polar survey flights conducted as part of Operation IceBridge, which images the region to better understand how it is affected by the global climate system.
 As a trans-disciplinary artist who frequently collaborates with scientists and philosophers to inform his work, Guariglia “went out there to be able to get access to this thing that I knew nothing about, which is the ice sheet,” he tells Fast Company.
 Through his work, Guariglia explores existential issues, and when looking at climate change, he ran up against the fact that “as humans, we are not biologically evolved to understand and compute climate change and sea level rise.
 We know how to feed ourselves and clothe ourselves, but this great ecological crisis is outside our scope of comprehension.”